huyndao/apod-download/README.md

 optional arguments:
   -h, --help         show this help message and exit -u URL, --url URL  start url.
-Start from this page -d DIR, --dir DIR  name of directory to save files to -o, --oneday       just get the one day's apod and nothing else
+Start from this page -d DIR, --dir DIR  name of directory to save files to.
+If omitted, will create and save files to ./apod-images/ -o, --oneday       just get the one day's apod and nothing else
 ```